What Is Braising?

 - It is recommended that you only braise tougher cuts of meat, firm fleshed fish and the larger brown cuts of poultry.

-- For a couple of great recipes using the braising technique see Braised Ox Cheeks and Osso Bucco.
+- For a couple of great recipes using the braising technique see our Spicy Braised Pork recipe and Osso Bucco.